 A signature represents that the signer agrees with a document’s stipulations.
-Aesthetical aspects of the signature, like whether it’s printed or cursive, don’t affect its validity as long as a link between the document and the signer can be established.
+Aesthetical aspects of the signature, like whether printed or cursive, don’t affect its validity as long as a link between the document and the signer can be established.

 Can You Print Your Name as a Signature?

 No legal requirements indicate whether a signer must use a cursive or printed signature.
 In fact, a valid signature can be written with characters that aren’t included in the English language alphabet.
 Some people even use a symbol to sign documents.